The Satellite Project

 CubeSat Power Team

 Interested in space, electronics or just looking to further your engineering skills?
 UNSW Sydney student?
 All of us at BLUEsat UNSW are looking forward to seeing you.
-Head over to the ‘Join Us‘ page for more details on where you can start.
+Click on the below link to get involved today.